tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 $ yarn add tinacms styled-components moment
 ```

-Create a new file in the root of your project called `_app.js` and add this code.
+Create a new file in the pages directory called `_app.js` and add this code.

 ```javascript
 import React from 'react'